ThalesLudwig/aiden/README.md

 module.exports = ["hi", "e-mail", "new message", "verify", "remove", "send message to"];
 ```

+Bear in mind that diacritics will be internally removed, so the expressions should always be normalized.

 ### Adding new languages

 - Open `/config.js` and add your new supported language code to the LANGUAGUES array.

 Your module's language file will not be recognized if the language code is not specified here.

 ## Contributing